Hiking the Koko Crater Stairs on Oʻahu, Hawaiʻi

 On a clear day, you can see Molokai, Lānaʻi, and sometimes Maui from the top of Koko Head.

-That being said, some in the comment section below have said that you can, on the clearest of all days, see the Big Island from the summit.
+That said, a few hikers in the comment section below have said that you can see the Big Island from the summit—but only on the clearest of all days!

-However, I am skeptical, as I have yet to see it myself, and I have climbed the Koko Crater Stairs hundreds of times.
-I say this because I have positively seen the summits of Hawaiʻi Island from Oʻahu, but only from a very different and much higher vantage point on the clearest day imaginable.
+However, I am skeptical, as I have yet to see it myself, and I have climbed the Koko Crater Stairs hundreds of times!
+To add to this, I have very clearly seen both Mauna Kea and Mauna Loa on Hawaiʻi Island from Oʻahu, but only from a very different and much higher vantage point on the clearest day imaginable!

 Hiking Down

-In any case, take it slow, as injuries from falls on the way back down are seemingly always worse than those on the hike up.
+That said, some hikers may prefer to carry trekking poles for the way down, but either way, take it slow, as injuries from falls are seemingly always worse going down than those on the hike up.

 For such a short, low-elevation trail, it feels surprising by Hawaiʻi standards to find a few different native plants along the Koko Crater Stairs.